kgisl/pythonFDP/notes/cs3003-unit4-examples.md

   - Histogram
       - What does frequency mean in a histogram?
 What is an ordered histogram?
       - Create a list that contains all the keys in a dictionary.
+It is
       - Create a list that contains all the values in a dictionary.
       - Create a list of tuples from a dictionary that contains all the key:value pairs.
+          - Sort the tuples in the list based on its value in descending order

 # SelectionSort